AdrDube/CS_210/README.md

 API
 /get_available_slots/<doctor> - Fetch available slots for a specific doctor.
 /api/appointments - Retrieve all appointments in JSON format.

-Key Functions
+### Key Functions
 login_required: Decorator to protect routes from unauthorized access.
 initialize_csv_files: Creates users.csv and appointments.csv if they don’t exist.
 get_user_details: Fetch user details from users.csv.
 update_user_details: Update user details in users.csv.
 get_user_appointments: Retrieve all appointments for a user.
 book_appointment_helper: Handles booking logic, ensuring time slot availability.
-Notes
-Environment Variables: Replace your_secret_key_here in the code with a secure value for production.
-File Paths: Ensure users.csv and appointments.csv have the correct permissions for reading and writing.
-Deployment: For deployment, configure a production-ready server like Gunicorn or uWSGI, and set up a reverse proxy with Nginx.
-Logging
-All significant actions and errors are logged to the console for monitoring and debugging.

-Future Enhancements
+### Future Enhancements
-Database Integration: Replace CSV files with a relational database (e.g., MySQL or PostgreSQL).
+Database and API Integration: Replace CSV files with a database (e.g., MySQL or PostgreSQL).
 Improved Authentication: Use Flask-Login for session management and bcrypt for password hashing.
 Dynamic UI: Enhance the front-end with modern JavaScript frameworks (React or Vue.js).
 Appointment Reminders: Add email or SMS notifications for upcoming appointments.
-Feel free to adapt or expand the functionality of the application as needed! 🎉